teamwalnut/rescript-urql/docs/getting-started.md

 }
 ```

 Sweet 😎!
 We've executed a query with our `useQuery` hook.
 Notice that we didn't have to write _any_ types to get 💯% type inference and type safety on the response.
-We use type information included in the query module you pass to `useQuery` to ensure that you're using the data returned by your query in a fully safe way.
+We use type information included in the query module you pass to `useQuery` to ensure that you're using the data returned by your query in a fully type-safe way.

 ## Can I See an Example?

-Check out the example in `examples/2-query` to see a more involved example of using `useQuery`, in addition to `reason-urql`'s `Query` component.
+Check out the example in `examples/2-query` to see a more involved example of using `useQuery`.

 ## Writing Your First Mutation